 Founded in 1981Educate, inspire, and connect those touched by ichthyosis and related disorders through emotional support, information, advocacy, and research funding for better treatments and eventual cures.

-Scalp scales can be a problem for individuals with ichthyosis.
+Scalp scales and dry scalp can be a problem for individuals with ichthyosis.
 The skin on the scalp thickens and scales just like the skin on the rest of the body.
 Removing the scales without removing the hair around them can be a challenge.

 The recommended way to treat scalp scales is to coat the scalp with your favorite lotion or oil to soften the scale, cover with a shower cap or plastic wrap and go to sleep; shampoo in the morning and brush or comb scales out after shampooing.